jevko/jevkoconfig1.js/README.md

 }
 ```

-The example is based on the one from [TOML homepage](https://toml.io/en/).
+The example is based on the one from [TOML's homepage](https://toml.io/en/).

 Jevko Config 1 is similar to INI or TOML, but simpler and more flexible than both.